markgbeckett/jupiter_ace/README.md

 # jupiter_ace
-Software I have developed for the Jupyter Ace
+Software I have developed for the Jupiter Ace